lackovic/notes/Chrome/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Make a Chrome shortcut open the default profile in Windows

+Append `--profile-directory="Default"` to the target of the shortcut

 ## Export/import search engines

 1. Enter [`chrome://settings/searchEngines`](chrome://settings/searchEngines) in the address bar of Chrome to